West Highland White Terrier: Health

 A 2015 French study found a life expectancy of 12.93 years, while a 2024 British study found a life expectancy of 13.4 years (averaging 12.7 years for purebreeds and 12 years for crossbreeds).
 The typical litter size is between three and five puppies.

 The breed is pre-disposed to conditions found in many breeds, such as abdominal hernias.
-Westie puppies may be affected by craniomandibular osteopathy, a disease also known as "lion jaw", and is sometimes also referred to as "Westie jaw".
+Craniomandibular osteopathy is a disease that most commonly affects West Highland White Terriers.
 The disease is an autosomal recessive condition, so a puppy can only be affected by it if both of its parents are carriers of the faulty gene.
 The condition appears across many breeds, including several different types of terriers, as well as other unrelated breeds such as the Great Dane.
 It typically appears in dogs under one year old, and can cause problems for the dog to chew or swallow food.
 Radiographic testing can be conducted to diagnose the condition, in which the bones around the jaw thicken; additionally, the blood may show increased calcium levels and enzyme levels.
 The condition often stops progressing by the time the dog is a year old, and in some cases can recede.
 It is normally treated with anti-inflammatory medications, and the feeding of soft foods.
 In some cases, tube feeding may be necessary.

 The breed is prone to skin disorders.
 About one quarter of Westies surveyed are affected by atopic dermatitis, a heritable chronic allergic skin condition.
 A higher proportion of males are affected compared to females.
 An uncommon but severe breed-specific skin condition, hyperplastic dermatosis, may affect West Highland White Terriers of any age.
 Affected dogs can suffer from red hyperpigmentation, lichenification, and alopecia.
 In the initial stages, this condition can be misdiagnosed as an allergy or less serious forms of dermatitis.